Unlock Nearly Two Years of Free Travel with the Southwest Companion Pass (2025–2026 Guide)

 Two-Player Strategy to Maximize Points

-If you travel as a couple or with a partner, try this:
+If you travel with a partner:

 You can designate anyone as your companion — spouse, child, friend, coworker, or family member.